1–2 spots available for Q2 · Claim yours

 TL;DR

-Why ecommerce is a bigger target than a regular website
+Why ecommerce is a bigger target than a regular site

-- Skimmers injected into checkout pages.
-A compromised plugin or supply-chain JS file writes a tiny script that reads the card fields and posts them to an attacker server.
-Your site still works.
-You find out when your processor sends a chargeback wave.
+1. Skimmers injected into checkout pages.
+A compromised plugin or a hijacked supply-chain JS file writes a tiny script that reads the card fields and posts them to an attacker server.
+The store still works.
+You find out when the chargeback wave arrives.

-- Credential stuffing against customer accounts.
-Attackers take leaked password lists from other breaches, spray them at your login, and use working accounts to place fraudulent orders with stored cards.
+2. Credential stuffing against customer accounts.
+Attackers take a leaked password list from another breach, spray it at your login, and use working accounts to place fraudulent orders with stored cards.

-- Admin takeover.
-Weak admin password, no 2FA, plus an outdated plugin with a known RCE.
-Attacker adds a rogue admin, ships gift cards or digital goods, then pivots to your database.
+3. Admin takeover.
+A weak admin password, no 2FA, plus an outdated plugin with a known RCE.
+The attacker creates a rogue admin, ships gift cards or digital goods, then pivots to your database.

-If your stack handles any of those three well, you are ahead of most stores your size.
+If your stack handles those three well, you are ahead of most stores your size.

 PCI-DSS in plain English

-PCI-DSS (Payment Card Industry Data Security Standard) is the rulebook the card brands set for anyone touching card data.
-Version 4.0.1 is the current one for 2026.
+PCI-DSS is the rulebook the card brands set for anyone touching card data.
+Version 4.0.1 from the PCI Security Standards Council is the current revision in 2026.

 You do not "get PCI certified" the way you get an SSL cert.
 You fit into one of a few self-assessment levels, and the level depends on whether card data ever hits your server.

-The single biggest security decision you make as a shop owner is picking a payment setup that puts you in SAQ A. That means:
+The single biggest security decision a shop owner makes is picking a setup that puts you in SAQ A. That means:

 Avoid any setup where the raw card number touches a form on your domain and your code moves it.
-The developer hours you "save" are not worth a 300-page assessment plus the liability.
+The dev hours you "save" are not worth a 300-page assessment plus the liability.

 Payment provider security, compared

-A quick comparison of the five options most of my ecommerce clients pick in 2026:
+A quick comparison of the five options most ecommerce clients pick in 2026:

-The gap is smaller than the marketing suggests.
-Pick on integration fit and fraud tooling, not on a 0.1% fee delta.
+The gap between these is smaller than the marketing suggests.
+Pick on integration fit and fraud tooling, not a 0.1% fee delta.

 The fraud detection layer

 Payment providers block the most obvious frauds.
 They do not block everything.
-Two examples I have seen this year:
+Two patterns I have run into on real stores:

-- A marketplace got hit by a refund-abuse ring: real cards, real deliveries, then forced chargebacks citing "item not received" after the goods resold on a gray market.
+• Refund-abuse rings hit marketplaces with real cards and real deliveries, then force chargebacks citing "item not received" once the goods have been resold on a gray market.

-- Email and phone reputation.
-SEON, Sift, or Kount flag throwaway addresses and recent-port phone numbers.
+4. Email and phone reputation.
+SEON, Sift, or Kount flag throwaway addresses and recently-ported phone numbers.

 Cart abandonment is both a revenue and a security topic.
 Two threats hide in the "recover abandoned carts" flow:

-/cart/abandonand learn which emails have accounts.
-Return the same response for both cases. - Session hijacking via reminder links.
+• Session hijacking via reminder links.
 Many plugins bake a magic token into the recovery URL that restores the full session.
 If the token is long-lived and the page is served over plain HTTP anywhere in the chain, it leaks.
-Use short TTLs (24 hours max), rotate on use, and force re-auth for checkout.
+Use short TTLs (24 hours max), rotate on use, and force re-auth at checkout.

 On the revenue side: recovery emails at 1 hour, 24 hours, and 72 hours still work.
-Do not stack retargeting pixels that collect card-adjacent data in the reminder page, because that drags you back toward SAQ A-EP.
+Do not stack retargeting pixels that collect card-adjacent data on the reminder page — that quietly drags you back toward SAQ A-EP.

 SSL, HTTPS, and HSTS

-HTTPS is table-stakes.
+HTTPS is table stakes.
 In 2026, a checkout page without HSTS is negligence.
-The short version:

-- Use a free Let's Encrypt cert or your CDN-provided cert.
-Paid EV certificates stopped showing a green bar in browsers years ago and do not add real security for most shops.
+• Use a free Let's Encrypt cert or your CDN-provided cert.
+Paid EV certificates stopped showing a green bar in browsers years ago.

 SQL injection and CSRF in 2026

 Both of these are old.
-Both still show up in the OWASP data every year because frameworks let you opt out of the safe path.
+Both still show up in the OWASP Top 10 every cycle because frameworks let developers opt out of the safe path.

 SQL injection happens when user input gets concatenated into a database query.
-Fix with parameterized queries or an ORM.
-Every major framework (Laravel Eloquent, Django ORM, Rails ActiveRecord, Prisma, Drizzle) handles this by default.
-The trap is raw queries you wrote "just this once" for a search or reporting feature.
+Fix it with parameterized queries or an ORM.
+Every major framework — Laravel Eloquent, Django ORM, Rails ActiveRecord, Prisma, Drizzle — handles this by default.
+The trap is the raw query you wrote "just this once" for a search or report.
 Audit those.

 CSRF (cross-site request forgery) tricks a logged-in customer's browser into making a state-changing request on your site.
 Fix with: